Republican-led House passes bill restricting abortion

 Republican Representatives Virginia Foxx of North Carolina and Marsha Blackburn of Tennessee helped manage debate on the bill.
 Foxx teared up as she urged her fellow lawmakers to pass it.

-"They have injected false issues.
-They have said it's all men...
-They haven't addressed the bill directly and the bill simply protects mothers and their unborn children," he told reporters before votes were cast.
+"They have said it's all men.
+They haven't addressed the bill directly," he told reporters before votes were cast.

-Republican leaders inserted an amendment to the bill that allows rape or incest victims to get an abortion if they reported the crime - a change abortion rights advocates said would shame and judge victims who are often reluctant to report the crime.
+Republican leaders inserted an amendment to the bill that allows rape or incest victims to get an abortion if they reported the crime - a change pro-choice advocates said would shame and judge victims who are often reluctant to report the crime.

 The legislation, called the Pain-Capable Unborn Child Protection Act, challenges the U.S. Supreme Court ruling in Roe v.
 Wade that legalized abortion in 1973.